-From November 25 to 28, 2017, the First World Disaster Risk Reduction (Bosai) Forum and the Second National Conference on Disaster Risk Reduction were held in Sendai.
-On November 27, Tokio Marine & Nichido and IRIDeS at Tohoku University, in collaboration with Tokio Marine & Nichido Risk Consulting, hosted an industry-academia forum entitled "Building a disaster-resilient community in the Asia-Pacific - The power of science and insurance."
-After a keynote presentation by Professor and IRIDeS Director Fumihiko Imamura, we held a panel discussion with panelists and a moderator from the Asia-Pacific Financial Forum, the Ministry of Finance, the World Bank and Tokio Marine & Nichido and provided recommendations on developing an effective disaster risk management system to build a society resilient to disasters.
+In the next year, from November 25 to 28, 2017, the First World Disaster Risk Reduction (Bosai) Forum and the Second National Conference on Disaster Risk Reduction were held in Sendai.
+On November 27, Tokio Marine & Nichido and IRIDeS at Tohoku University, in collaboration with Tokio Marine & Nichido Risk Consulting, again hosted an industry-academia forum entitled "Building a Disaster-Resilient Community in the Asia-Pacific - The Power of Science and Insurance."
+After a keynote presentation by Professor and IRIDeS Director Fumihiko Imamura, we held a panel discussion with panelists and a moderator from the Asia-Pacific Financial Forum, the Ministry of Finance, the World Bank and Tokio Marine & Nichido and provided recommendations on developing an effective disaster risk management system through a public-private-academia partnership to build a society resilient to disasters.